claytonmcast/browser-ml/readme.md

 ## 🎓 Academic Context

-Built for my Master's thesis at Malta College of Arts, Science & Technology
+Built at Malta College of Arts, Science & Technology